-WHEREAS, The Medical Society of New Jersey Re-organization, is approaching its centenary anniversary; and whereas, the Society, by petition, has expressed a desire to surrender all its special privileges and pecuniary immunities, and to re-organize as nearly as possible upon the voluntary basis; therefore,
+Whereas, The Medical Society of New Jersey is approaching its centenary anniversary; and whereas, the Society, by petition, has expressed a desire to surrender all its special privileges and pecuniary immunities, and to re-organize as nearly as possible upon the voluntary basis; therefore,

-I. BE IT ENACTED, by the Senate and General Society constitut-ed by Delegation, Assembly of the State of New Jersey, That the Medical Society of the State of New Jersey, already incorporated by the style and name of "The Medical Society of New Jersey," shall continue to be a body corporate and politic, in fact and in name, and shall and may have and use a common seal, and alter the same at their pleasure ; and that the said Society shall be composed of delegates (not less than three) chosen by and from Officers and Feleach of the district or county societies, which now are, or which under the authority of the said Society may be hereafter instituted ; the officers for the time being, shall be ex-officio members of the said Society independently of the authority of delegation ; and all persons who shall have been or may hereafter be Presidents of the Society, shall lows members.
+1. Be it enacted, by the Senate and General Assembly of the State of New Jersey, That the Medical Society of the State of New Jersey, already incorporated by the style and name of "The Medical Society of New Jersey," shall continue to be a body corporate and politic, in fact and in name, and shall and may have and use a common seal, and alter the same at their pleasure; and that the said Society shall be composed of delegates (not less than three) chosen by and from each of the district or county societies, which now are, or which under the authority of the said Society may be hereafter instituted; the officers for the time being, shall be ex-officio members of the said Society independently of the authority of delegation; and all persons who shall have been or may hereafter be Presidents of the Society, shall rank as fellows, and be entitled to all privileges of delegated members.